CasualCoder91/N_Body/docs/NBodySimulation/Integration.rst

    v_{n+1.5} = v_{n+0.5} + \frac{h}{m}F(x_{n+1})
    :label: leapfrog_algorithm

 which is the Leapfrog algorithm.
-If one needs :math:`x` and :math:`v` at the same time, :eq:`leapfrog_algorithm` can be split into two halve steps.
+If one needs :math:`x` and :math:`v` at the same time, :eq:`leapfrog_algorithm` can be split into two half steps.

 .. math::
    v_{n+0.5} = v_{n} + \frac{h}{2m}F(x_{n})